 Selwyn Samuel Centre

-Award winning investigative journalist Will Hayward Hayward examines the complexities of Welsh identity, politics, and society, with a focus on the perception that Wales is frequently overlooked within the UK.
+Award winning investigative journalist Will Hayward examines the complexities of Welsh identity, politics, and society, with a focus on the perception that Wales is frequently overlooked within the UK.
 Combining investigative journalism and personal perspective, Hayward addresses topics such as devolution, language, history, and cultural representation.
 His talk presents an analysis on how both Westminster and the Welsh government have addressed, or failed to address, living standards in Wales and discusses the ongoing challenges for recognition and representation in Welsh communities and policy decisions.

 23 October 2025